Internet censorship in Thailand: Post-2014 coup situation

-In August 2017, the National Broadcasting and Telecommunications Commission (NBTC) informed Internet Service providers like Facebook and YouTube that they needed to remove pages that violated Thai laws regarding internet content.
+In August 2017, the National Broadcasting and Telecommunications Commission (NBTC) informed social media websites such as Facebook and YouTube that they needed to remove pages that violated Thai laws regarding internet content.
 The statement set a deadline of 7 August for the removal of all illegal web pages and threatened the providers with losing their licenses to provide content in the country.
-Interesting to note is that by 2017, a study found that nearly 70% of subjects out of a 229 participant study admitted to imposing self-censorship in fear of the law.
+Interesting to note is that by 2017, a study found that nearly 70% of subjects out of a 229-participant study admitted to imposing self-censorship in fear of the law.

 In September 2020, the authorities attempted to block more than 2,200 websites ahead of a 19 September rally, part of the 2020 Thai protests.
-Following the rally, Buddhipongse Punnakanta, Minister of Digital Economy and Society, filed a complaint with police to prosecute Facebook, Twitter, and YouTube for failing to delete posts in a timely manner, the first time the Computer Crimes Act has been used against foreign service providers.
+Following the rally, Buddhipongse Punnakanta, Minister of Digital Economy and Society, filed a complaint with police to prosecute Facebook, Twitter, and YouTube for failing to delete posts in a timely manner.
+This was the first time the Computer Crimes Act was used against foreign service providers.

 Royal Thai Army Information Operations

-In October 2020, Twitter took down a "low-intensity" Royal Thai Army information operation apparently designed to stifle and influence democratic opinion on social media regarding Army scandals and democratic processes in the country, as part of a major wider investigation by Facebook and Twitter into attempts to influence the 2020 US Presidential Election.
+In October 2020, Twitter took down a "low-intensity" Royal Thai Army information operation apparently designed to stifle and influence democratic opinion on social media regarding army scandals and democratic processes in the country as part of a major wider investigation by Facebook and Twitter into attempts to influence the 2020 US Presidential Election.